kazmagurun/mf/README.md

 themathfactor
 =============

-An android client for listening http://mathfactor.uark.edu/.
+An Android client for listening http://mathfactor.uark.edu/.